 As summer winds down and daylight hours grow shorter, the egg basket will begin to feel a little lighter.
-A seasonal drop in egg production is an expected, hormone-driven response to decreased light in autumn and winter.
+A seasonal drop in a hen’s egg production is an expected, hormone-driven response to decreased light in autumn and winter.
 Many chicken-keepers support egg-laying during these darker seasons by supplying a few extra hours of light for the hens.
 Supplemental light will not force hens to lay eggs, rather, it provide them with the needed resource to lay eggs if they already have all the other resources needed.
 Let’s take a look at how that works.

 HOW DOES LIGHT PROMOTE EGG PRODUCTION?

 A hen’s ovary is stimulated to produce eggs by the many glands that comprise her endocrine system and the endocrine system is stimulated by light.
 Adding supplemental light inside the coop can trigger a hen’s endocrine system into action, allowing her to produce eggs as it did in the spring and summer months.
 This will not force her to lay eggs, however.
-She can only lay eggs if she has the other resources necessary for egg production, including a nutritionally complete diet, clean water, and good health, to name a few.
+She can only lay eggs if she has all the other resources necessary for egg production, including a nutritionally complete diet, clean water, and good health, to name a few.

-Whether to light the coop to promote egg production is a decision best made with the facts about hen anatomy.I consulted with a laying hen veterinarian whose only job is to care for chickens about this subject.
+Whether to light the coop to support egg production is a decision best made with the facts about hen anatomy.I consulted with a laying hen veterinarian whose only job is to care for chickens about this subject.
 Dr. Mike Petrik, DVM, MSc has more than 13 years of practice in addition to his medical education and training and a Master of Science in animal welfare.
 I asked Dr. Petrik the following questions to debunk oft parroted misinformation about supplemental light in the hen house:

 - Does supplemental lighting harm a hen or shorten a hen’s lifespan? (short answer=NO)